aczajka/pupil-dynamics/README.md

 ### License

-(c) by Adam Czajka and Benedict Becker, September 2017

-These materials have been added to the "Application of Dynamic Features of the Pupil for Iris Presentation Attack Detection" book chapter are licensed under a Creative Commons Attribution 3.0 Unported License (see http://creativecommons.org/licenses/by/3.0/).
+These materials are licensed under a Creative Commons Attribution 3.0 Unported License (see http://creativecommons.org/licenses/by/3.0/).

-Please provide the citation as detailed in **Citation** section above when using these materials.
+Please provide the citations as detailed in the **Citation** sections above when using these codes.